aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells for JavaScript via C++ allows you to stop the conversion of Workbook to various formats like PDF, HTML etc. using the [**InterruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/interruptmonitor) object when it is taking too long.
-The conversion process is often both CPU and Memory intensive and it is often useful to halt it when resources are limited.
-You can use [**InterruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/interruptmonitor) both for stopping conversion as well as to stop loading huge workbook.
-Please use [**Workbook.interruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/workbook/#interruptMonitor--) property for stopping conversion and [**LoadOptions.interruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/loadoptions/#interruptMonitor--) property for loading huge workbook.
+Aspose.Cells for JavaScript via C++ allows you to stop the conversion of Workbook to various formats like PDF, HTML, etc., using the [**InterruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/interruptmonitor) object when it is taking too long.
+The conversion process is often both CPU‑ and memory‑intensive, and it is often useful to halt it when resources are limited.
+You can use [**InterruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/interruptmonitor) both for stopping conversion as well as for loading a huge workbook.
+Please use [**Workbook.interruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/workbook/#interruptMonitor--) property for stopping conversion and [**LoadOptions.interruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/loadoptions/#interruptMonitor--) property for loading a huge workbook.

 ## **Stop conversion or loading using InterruptMonitor when it is taking too long**

 The following sample code explains the usage of [**InterruptMonitor**](https://reference.aspose.com/cells/javascript-cpp/interruptmonitor) object.
-The code converts quite a large Excel file to PDF.
-It will take several seconds (i.e. *more than 30 seconds*) to get it converted because of these lines of code.
+The code converts a fairly large Excel file to PDF.
+It will take several seconds (i.e., *more than 30 seconds*) to get it converted because of these lines of code.

 {{< highlight javascript >}}